jonathank1906/AOOP-Exam/README.md

     - No exception handling feedback.
 It cannot be determined which task threw the exception.

 It ok to use for:
-- Runs tasks in parallel.
+- Fire and forget tasks, where the tasks can be executed in any order.
+It runs tasks in parallel.
 Saves time.
-- Fire and forget tasks

 ## Periodic Timer